 Finally, Choose whether the page numbering for the file starts on the next page number or restarts at some other number.
 For example, it is customary for the first page in the book body after the front matter to restart on page one.

 PDF files support a more limited set of metadata properties than ePub or Kindle.
 They are:

-After you’ve selected the items you want to export and entered the export setting information, you can save your item selection and settings as a preset to use the next time you use the export command.
+After you’ve selected the files you want to export and entered the export settings, you can save your files selection and settings as a preset to use the next time you use the export command.

 To save export settings as a preset: